-Even though a foreign student may pass the substantial presence test, an exception exists in U.S. law which would allow the foreign student to continue to be treated as a nonresident alien.
+Even though a foreign student may meet the substantial presence test, an exception exists in U.S. law which would allow the foreign student to continue to be treated as a nonresident alien.

 The second exception to the substantial presence test for aliens is set forth in Internal Revenue Code section 7701(b)(5)(D) and (E) and in Treas.
 Reg. § 301.7701(b)-3(b)(7)(iii).
 The exception is available only to alien students (not teachers/researchers, etc.), and contains four requirements for its application.
 The student -